DTSG UK Good Practice Principles

 JICWEBS will maintain a list of signatories to the JICWEB DTSG GPPs.
 To be listed, a company must be currently registered with JICWEBS.
 In addition companies must have a current seal or be within the 6 month period before their first seal is to be issued.

-Companies who have been granted a delayed submission date will be de-listed once the normal expected seal issue date has passed.
+Companies who have been granted a delayed submission date will be de-listed once the required seal issue date has passed.
 They will be re-listed once a current seal is issued by JICWEBS.
+The new seal will be valid for 12 months from the original seal issue date (not from the delayed submission date).

 Appendix1 - Definitions